 For babies 6-8 months

 As per WHO, you can feed half a cup of soft food two to three times a day to babies of six to eight months of age.
-Your baby can eat anything except honey until the age of one year (21).
+Your baby can eat anything except honey and egg whites until the age of one year (21).
 So, now is the right time that you mix papaya with other foods to make a more wholesome recipe.

 Papaya and blueberry yogurt